isabella232/OfficeDocs-AlchemyInsights-pr.fi-FI/AlchemyInsights/give-users-access-to-sharepoint-and-onedrive.md

 ms.audience: Admin
 ms.topic: article
 ROBOTS: NOINDEX, NOFOLLOW
-localization_priority: Priority
+localization_priority: Normal
 ms.collection: Adm_O365
 ms.custom: Adm_O365
 ms.assetid: cebb7a4a-33e1-474e-a5d0-dbd02a80b1e9
-ms.openlocfilehash: 5a1cdeefa4474e8ce0e6a7a37be016cc87b9791d
+ms.openlocfilehash: 8984d8dfdd8f1ff540b418dfbfe382cffac978e5
-ms.sourcegitcommit: e2864efcfb493b6e46b662b746661a61232bdba7
+ms.sourcegitcommit: dd43cc0a9470f98b8ef2a3787c823801d674c666
 ms.translationtype: MT
 ms.contentlocale: fi-FI
-ms.lasthandoff: 01/24/2019
+ms.lasthandoff: 02/12/2019
-ms.locfileid: "29498011"
+ms.locfileid: "29933837"
 ---
-# <a name="give-users-access-to-sharepoint-and-onedrive"></a><span data-ttu-id="14fe2-102">Antaa käyttäjille ja SharePoint-OneDrive</span><span class="sxs-lookup"><span data-stu-id="14fe2-102">Give users access to SharePoint and OneDrive</span></span>
+# <a name="give-users-access-to-sharepoint-and-onedrive"></a><span data-ttu-id="a5a3c-102">Antaa käyttäjille ja SharePoint-OneDrive</span><span class="sxs-lookup"><span data-stu-id="a5a3c-102">Give users access to SharePoint and OneDrive</span></span>

 > [!NOTE]
-> <span data-ttu-id="14fe2-p101">Jos OneDrive tai SharePoint-sivustossa ei ole aikaisemmin olleet tekemisissä useiden käyttäjien käytettävissä, saattaa olla väliaikaista palvelua ongelma.
-[Tarkista palvelun terveyden dashboard](https://portal.office.com/adminportal/home#/servicehealth)</span><span class="sxs-lookup"><span data-stu-id="14fe2-p101">If a OneDrive or SharePoint site is not available to multiple users who previously had access, there may be a temporary service issue.
+> <span data-ttu-id="a5a3c-p101">Jos OneDrive tai SharePoint-sivustossa ei ole aikaisemmin olleet tekemisissä useiden käyttäjien käytettävissä, saattaa olla väliaikaista palvelua ongelma.
+[Tarkista palvelun terveyden dashboard](https://portal.office.com/adminportal/home#/servicehealth)</span><span class="sxs-lookup"><span data-stu-id="a5a3c-p101">If a OneDrive or SharePoint site is not available to multiple users who previously had access, there may be a temporary service issue.
 [Check the service health dashboard](https://portal.office.com/adminportal/home#/servicehealth)</span></span>

-<span data-ttu-id="14fe2-p102">Jos muiden yrityksesi voi kirjautua sisään ja käyttää SharePoint- ja OneDrive, täytyy lisätä niiden tilejä ja että heillä on käyttöoikeus, joka antaa niiden käyttöoikeuden SharePoint- ja OneDrive.
-Helpoin tapa lisätä käyttäjien on Office 365-hallintakeskukseen.</span><span class="sxs-lookup"><span data-stu-id="14fe2-p102">If you want people in your organization to be able to sign in and use SharePoint and OneDrive, you need to add accounts for them and make sure they have a license that gives them access to SharePoint and OneDrive.
+<span data-ttu-id="a5a3c-p102">Jos muiden yrityksesi voi kirjautua sisään ja käyttää SharePoint- ja OneDrive, täytyy lisätä niiden tilejä ja että heillä on käyttöoikeus, joka antaa niiden käyttöoikeuden SharePoint- ja OneDrive.
+Helpoin tapa lisätä käyttäjien on Office 365-hallintakeskukseen.</span><span class="sxs-lookup"><span data-stu-id="a5a3c-p102">If you want people in your organization to be able to sign in and use SharePoint and OneDrive, you need to add accounts for them and make sure they have a license that gives them access to SharePoint and OneDrive.
 The easiest way to add users is in the Office 365 admin center.</span></span>

-1. <span data-ttu-id="14fe2-107">Siirry [Office 365: n hallinnan keskellä aktiiviset käyttäjät-sivulla](https://portal.office.com/adminportal/home#/users)ja valitse sitten **Lisää käyttäjä**.</span><span class="sxs-lookup"><span data-stu-id="14fe2-107">Go to the [Active users page in the Office 365 admin center](https://portal.office.com/adminportal/home#/users), and then click **Add a user**.</span></span>
+1. <span data-ttu-id="a5a3c-107">Siirry [Office 365: n hallinnan keskellä aktiiviset käyttäjät-sivulla](https://portal.office.com/adminportal/home#/users)ja valitse sitten **Lisää käyttäjä**.</span><span class="sxs-lookup"><span data-stu-id="a5a3c-107">Go to the [Active users page in the Office 365 admin center](https://portal.office.com/adminportal/home#/users), and then click **Add a user**.</span></span>

-2. <span data-ttu-id="14fe2-108">Käyttäjän tiedot ja varmista, että **tuotteen käyttöoikeudet**-kohdasta käyttöoikeudet on määritetty ja **SharePoint Online** on valittuna.</span><span class="sxs-lookup"><span data-stu-id="14fe2-108">Fill in the information for the user, and make sure that under **Product licenses**, a license is assigned and **SharePoint Online** is selected.</span></span>
+2. <span data-ttu-id="a5a3c-108">Käyttäjän tiedot ja varmista, että **tuotteen käyttöoikeudet**-kohdasta käyttöoikeudet on määritetty ja **SharePoint Online** on valittuna.</span><span class="sxs-lookup"><span data-stu-id="a5a3c-108">Fill in the information for the user, and make sure that under **Product licenses**, a license is assigned and **SharePoint Online** is selected.</span></span>

-<span data-ttu-id="14fe2-p103">Huomaa, että jos sallit ulkoisten jakamisen organisaatiossa, käyttäjät voivat jakaa SharePoint-ja OneDrive kanssa organisaation ulkopuolisille henkilöille.
+<span data-ttu-id="a5a3c-p103">Huomaa, että jos sallit ulkoisten jakamisen organisaatiossa, käyttäjät voivat jakaa SharePoint-ja OneDrive kanssa organisaation ulkopuolisille henkilöille.
 Sinun ei tarvitse antaa ulkoisten käyttäjien käyttöoikeudet.
 Myös ei tarvitse lisätä tilejä, ellei jakaminen on asetettu ”vain aiemmin ulkoisille käyttäjille”.
-Tässä tapauksessa jos henkilöt eivät ole organisaatiosi hakemistossa, sinun on lisättävä ne vieraskäyttäjinä Azure AD admin Centerissä.</span><span class="sxs-lookup"><span data-stu-id="14fe2-p103">Note that if you allow external sharing in your organization, users can share SharePoint and OneDrive content with people outside the organization.
+Tässä tapauksessa jos henkilöt eivät ole organisaatiosi hakemistossa, sinun on lisättävä ne vieraskäyttäjinä Azure AD admin Centerissä.</span><span class="sxs-lookup"><span data-stu-id="a5a3c-p103">Note that if you allow external sharing in your organization, users can share SharePoint and OneDrive content with people outside the organization.
 You don't need to give these external users licenses.
 You also don't need to add accounts for them, unless sharing is set to "Only existing external users."
 In that case, if the people aren't in your organization's directory, you need to add them as guest users in the Azure AD admin center.</span></span>